RockstarLang/rockstar/codewithrockstar.com/docs/09-arrays.md

 ---
 ## Arrays

-Rockstar supports JavaScript-style arrays.
+Rockstar supports JavaScript-style arrays, with array elements accessed using the `at` keyword.
 Arrays are zero-based, and dynamically allocated when values are assigned using numeric indexes.
 Array elements are initialised to `null`; passing an out-of-range index returns `mysterious`:

 {% rockstar_include basic-arrays.rock %}